ksleeq21/devops-project/README.md

 ## Set up EKS cluster and nodegroup

-To create EKS cluster and nodegroup login to Kops server and run eksctl commands.
+To create EKS cluster and nodegroup, login to Kops server and run eksctl commands.
 This will create Cloudformation stacks `eksctl-devops-cluster` and `eksctl-devops-nodegroup-standard-workers`.

 Command for EKS Cluster
 ```